" "

 Is my modem compatible with my internet service provider?

-To find out if your modem is compatible with your internet service provider , check the modem’s specifications and consult your ISP.
-Most ISPs list compatible modems on their websites, or you can ask their customer support for help.
-When choosing a modem, make sure it supports the necessary internet speeds, technologies (like VDSL, fibre, HFC or satellite), and any extra features you might need, such as VoIP calls.
+To find out if your modem is compatible with your internet service provider, check the modem’s specifications and consult your ISP.
+Most ISPs list compatible modems on their websites, or you can ask customer support for help.
+When choosing a modem, make sure it supports the necessary internet speeds and features you require, such as VoIP phone calls and parental controls.

 Compare internet plans with included modem-routers